 I really appreciate all the comments and suggestions I've received over the years!
 Keep them coming.
-Since IMDb made the horrible decision to remove the built-in PM system, we're stuck with Facebook comments at the moment.
+We're stuck with Facebook comments at the moment (see bottom of page).
 You can also contact me privately through my Facebook page (submissions from filmmakers are welcome).

-TAGS & CRITERIA################ In each film's comment, there's at least one tag.
+TAGS & CRITERIA################ Before each film's comment, there's at least one tag.
 [G] ([Horror]) means that a film is included for its gore.
-Gore is the most obvious form of extremity.
+Gore is the most obvious form of extremity and most often found in horror movies.
 Gore usually involves violence but is separate from action violence because of its deliberate and graphic focus on the direct effects of violence and the accompanying suffering.
 [AV] ([Action]) stands for "action violence" and means that a film is included for featuring lots of stylised violence typical of action films.
 To qualify for the [AV] tag and a place on this list, a film has to contain at least a realistic amount of blood and a lot of deaths. [?] ([???]) means that a film is included for its extreme non-violent content.
 Non-violent content could be deeply disturbing thematic material, extreme sexual deviancy or stuff that leaves you saying "WTF?!".
 There is no one "extreme" and the [?] tag acts as a catch-all for content that pushes the limits of what has been or can be done in cinema.
 [M] ([Mondo]) means that the film is a mondo or shockumentary (or occasionally a legitimate documentary).
-The content of these films will often be a mix of the other tags but will either be real-life footage or presented as such.
-Mondo is a genre rather than a type of extremity but I've included a separate tag because some people would rather skip over this stuff.
+The content of these films will be a mix of the other tags but will either be real-life footage or presented as such (often with no way to tell them apart, which is by design).
+Mondo is a sort of strange hybrid between a format and a genre rather than a type of extremity but I've included a separate tag for it because some people would rather skip over this stuff.

-LIST ORDER################### This list is not ranked.
-By default, films are listed in my own order and the list is intended to be read this way.
-I'm slowly moving all [M] films to page 3 so if you use the default order, you can skip them.
+LIST ORDER################### This list is not ranked in any way.
+By default, films are listed in my own order and I strongly recommend you read it this way because the comments build on each other, reference previous jokes or acronyms or definitions, and take you on a very deliberate journey from greenhorn to extremity expert.
+I'm slowly moving all mondo films to page 3 so if you use the default order, you can skip them.

 LIST COMMENTS################ I watch everything before I add it to my list.
-Every film has an accompanying comment.
-Sometimes they're mini-reviews, sometimes I talk about how gory a film is and sometimes I just muse about films or life in general.
+Every movie has an accompanying comment.
+Sometimes they're mini-reviews, sometimes I talk about how a film is extreme and sometimes I just muse about films or life in general.
 I use this list as a playground for honing my writing skills, which means using my full vocabulary freely and adopting a true "film critique" style, especially for my longer review comments.
+Other comments are more conversational in tone.
+It really depends on what mood I'm in.

 A QUICK DISCLAIMER############# To average film fans: A lot of these films are seriously savage.
-Don't blame me if you lost your lunch, you're feeling a bit hollow or you couldn't sleep last night.
-To hardcore gorehounds: I'm not a fan of real gore.
-If the movies on this list are too weak for you, I'd suggest upgrading to real gore clips.
+Don't blame me if you lost your lunch, you're feeling a bit hollow, or you couldn't sleep last night.
+To hardcore gorehounds: I'm not a fan of real-world gore -- though there are movies here that contain it.
+If the films on this list are too weak for you, I'd suggest upgrading to specialist sites that cater to your interests.
 Good luck, I guess.

 A NOTE ABOUT TOY STORY########## In multiple places on my list, you'll find duplicates of Toy Story.
 Toy Story is a placeholder for films that aren't on IMDb (yet).
 The real title of the film is in the comment.